 Number of elderly suicides at all-time high: SOS

-SINGAPORE: When Mdm Tan (not her real name), a widow in her 90s, suddenly lost her son to a heart attack, she thought all hope was lost.
+SINGAPORE: When Madam Tan (not her real name), a widow in her 90s, suddenly lost her son to a heart attack, she thought all hope was lost.

 After all, he was the only close family member she had left.
 Furthermore Mdm Tan, a fall risk living in a rental flat, had lost all independence due to her limited mobility and weak legs.